k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

   - Deployment of all Web Services.

-  - Deployment of selected Web Services category files.
+  - Deployment of selected Web Services within a category.
   - Deployment of selected Web Services.

   </studio>